-CHSP - Commonwealth Home Support

-Programme provides a range of basic support services for older people living at home.
-Contact My Aged Care (MAC) who will arrange for the Regional Assessment Service (RAS) to assess or review your service needs (Page 14).
+CHSP - Commonwealth Home Support Programme provides a range of basic support services for older people living at home.
+Contact My Aged Care (MAC) who will arrange for a local assessment service to assess or review your service needs (page 14).